-A master syllabus is prepared by faculty and chairs to inform students about specific course characteristics and to make the course content consistent across differing teaching methodologies.
-The master syllabus content contains the items found in the master syllabus template.
-The individual instructor's syllabus contains the master syllabus information and additional information needed by the students for a specific class.
-Faculty will have a determinative voice weight in the master syllabus creation and revision process.
-Faculty will have a determinative voice weight in creating their individual syllabi, while maintaining compliance with the master syllabus for a specific course.
+A syllabus template is prepared by faculty and chairs to inform students about specific course characteristics and to make the course content consistent across differing teaching methodologies.
+The syllabus template content contains the items found in the syllabus template.
+The individual instructor's syllabus contains the syllabus template information and additional information needed by the students for a specific class.
+Faculty will have a determinative voice weight in the syllabus template creation and revision process.
+Faculty will have a determinative voice weight in creating their individual syllabi, while maintaining compliance with the syllabus template for a specific course.